Jim DeMint: Tenure

 In his first term, DeMint was appointed to the Commerce, Science and Transportation Committee, the Environment and Public Works Committee, the Joint Economic Committee, and the Special Committee on Aging.
 In 2006, DeMint began leading the Senate Steering Committee.
 DeMint also served as a member of the Committee on Foreign Relations and the Committee on Commerce, Science, and Transportation.

-As a member of the 111th United States Congress, DeMint joined the United States Senate Committee on Banking, Housing, and Urban Affairs.
+As a member of the 111th Congress, DeMint joined the United States Senate Committee on Banking, Housing, and Urban Affairs.
 In 2009, DeMint was one of two senators who voted against Hillary Clinton's appointment to Secretary of State, and the next year he introduced legislation to completely repeal the Patient Protection and Affordable Care Act, commonly referred to as Obamacare.
 Later in 2010, he introduced another piece of legislation titled the Regulations from the Executive in Need of Scrutiny, which aimed to require congressional approval of any major regulation change made by a federal agency.
 At the end of his first term, DeMint was appointed to the Senate Impeachment Trial Committee for the impeachment of federal judge Thomas Porteous.

-After being re-elected in 2010, DeMint became the highest-ranking elected official associated with the Tea Party.
+After winning re-election in 2010, DeMint became the highest-ranking elected official associated with the Tea Party.
 During the first year of his second term, DeMint released a letter signed by over 30 other Senate Republicans asking the supercommittee tasked with balancing the federal budget to do so within the next 10 years, and without creating any net tax increases.

-In 2012, DeMint announced his resignation from the Senate effective January 2, 2013, to take a job as president of the Heritage Foundation.
+In 2012, DeMint announced his resignation from the Senate effective January 2, 2013, to take a job as president of The Heritage Foundation.
 On December 17, 2012, South Carolina governor Nikki Haley announced that she would name Congressman Tim Scott to fill DeMint's vacated seat.